cameronwickes/cameron-wickes/content/posts/foxhunter.md

 date: 2022-04-16T17:22:42.045Z
 featureImage: /uploads/new-project-1-.png
 ---
-The Internet is one of the most ubiquitous technologies in use today, with over 4.95 billion users and 1,167,715,133 websites as of January 2022.
+*The Internet is one of the most ubiquitous technologies in use today, with over 4.95 billion users and 1,167,715,133 websites as of January 2022.
 To access this vast web of Internet content in circulation, consumers must use a web browser.
 Which browser a consumer chooses to utilise is often a personal preference.
-Still, the most popular options are Chrome, Safari, and Firefox on Windows, macOS, and Linux platforms, with most modern Linux distributions shipping with Mozilla Firefox as the default.
+Still, the most popular options are Chrome, Safari, and Firefox on Windows, macOS, and Linux platforms, with most modern Linux distributions shipping with Mozilla Firefox as the default.*

+### Forensic Analysis of Web Browsers

 When performing forensic analysis on hard drives, browsers are often gold mines of information containing information that is pertinent to a legal case.
 Through close inspection of a user's downloads, bookmarks, browsing history, and passwords, the source of incidents and infections can be traced down.

 Web browser artifacts are all stored inside specific folders in the user's file system.
 These artifacts are stored in various formats, including SQL databases, LZ4 compressed files, and JSON formats.
 On Linux distributions running Firefox, the following artifacts can be found in the `~/.mozilla/firefox/` directory: